Down to the River / This Town

 "Down to the River / This Town" are two songs on a double A-sided single by Feeder, released as the group's third and final single from their seventh album Renegades in 2010, while being their 31st single overall and their third double A-sided single after the 2008 release of "Tracing Lines / Silent Cry".
 Both tracks like the majority of the Renegades album, started off life as tracks first performed live under their Renegades side-project name, but were both only released commercially as Feeder tracks.

 "Down to the River" is the longest track on the Renegades album, running at 5 minutes and 23 seconds being edited down to 4 minutes for single release, while "This Town" has a running time of 2 minutes and 57 seconds.
 When "Down to the River" was first played live, setlists would list the song as "Down to the River" or simply "River" with Grant Nicholas introducing the song as "Down By the River".
 This confusion was further lengthened when the standard edition of Renegades listed the track as "Down By the River", while the special edition listed it as "Down to the River".
-Grant Nicholas later confirmed "Down to the River" as the correct title and was introduced this way onwards.
+Grant Nicholas later confirmed "Down to the River" as the correct title.

 This is also the first single to be released by the band to include an A-side track recorded not with their main drummer, as "Down to the River" features former Mexicolas drummer Tim Trotter while "This Town" features their then regular drummer Karl Brazil.
 Tim played drums on two of the album's tracks, with the other being "White Lines".
 On "Call Out", Trotter drums on the track "Fallen", which was however a B-side on that single.